jevonmao/PermissionsSwiftUI/README.md

     .JMModal(showModal: $showModal, forModel: model)
 ```
 ### Configuring Health Permissions
 Unlike all the other permissions, the configuration for health permission is a little different.
-Because Apple require developers to explictly set read and write types, PermissionsSwiftUI greatly simplifies the process.
+Because Apple requires developers to explicitly set read and write types, PermissionsSwiftUI greatly simplifies the process.
 #### `HKAccess`
-The structure HKAccess is required when initalizing health permission’s enum associated values.
+The structure HKAccess is required when initializing health permission’s enum associated values.
 It encapsulates the read and write type permissions for the health permission.

 To set read and write health types (`activeEnergyBurned` is used as example here):
 ```Swift